 I have a friend who always gives her gifts in simple brown packaging with a little bow.
 Classy and eco-friendly.

 We have dozens of paper bags from Trader Joes—they make great wrapping paper.Photo source

 4. Plain paper with tape embellishments

 Plain white paper with fun duct tape you already have on hand = lots of fun.Photo source

 5. Children’s art work

-It’s a great way to recycle all that artwork you can’t bear to toss (a particular hit with grandparents).
+It’s also a great way to reuse all that artwork you can’t bear to toss (a particular hit with grandparents).

 6. Bottles with a handmade label